zztin/siCloneFitIO/README.md

-The binary [SiCloneFitComplete.jar] is directly downloadable at this repo: https://bitbucket.org/hamimzafar/siclonefit/src/master/SiCloneFiTComplete.jar Download and decompress the SiCloneFiTComplete.jar in the siclonefit folder(same level as the README.md), a folder with name "hamimzafar-siclonefit" will appear.
+The binary [SiCloneFitComplete.jar] is directly downloadable at this repo: https://bitbucket.org/hamimzafar/siclonefit/src/master/SiCloneFiTComplete.jar Download and decompress the SiCloneFiTComplete.jar in the siclonefit folder(same level as the README.md), a folder with name **hamimzafar-siclonefit** will appear.
+NOTE: if the folder has a different name, change it to **hamimzafar-siclonefit** otherwise it would fail.

 5. Run tests for siclonefitio
 ```